erezsh/plyplus/README.md

-# PlyPlus - a friendly yet powerful LR-parser written in Python.
+# PlyPlus - a friendly yet powerful LR-parser in Python.

 Plyplus is a general-purpose parser built on top of [PLY](http://www.dabeaz.com/ply/), written in python, with a slightly different approach to parsing.

-Most parsers work by calling a function for each rule they identify, which processes the data and returns to the parser.
-Plyplus parses the entire file into a parse-tree, letting you search and process it using visitors and pattern-matching.

-Plyplus makes two uncommon separations: of code from grammar, and of processing from parsing.
-The result of this approach is (hopefully) a cleaner design, more powerful grammar processing, and a parser which is easier to write and to understand.
+## Main Concepts

+1. *Separation of code from grammar*: The result is grammars which are more portable and legible, and the code is cleaner too.

+2. *Always build an AST (tree)*: Every application, not matter how small, can benefit from the power and simplicity of working with a tree, instead of a state-machine.

+3. *Follow Python's Idioms*: Simplicity and readability are more important than speed, but Plyplus is fast enough!

 ## Features

- - Automatically builds an AST.
-Customizable in grammar (expand and flatten nodes automatically)
+ - EBNF grammar (supported: parentheses, '|', '\*', '?', and '+', inline tokens, and more)
+ - LR-parser
+ - Builds an AST automagically based on the grammar
- - Selectors: run powerful queries on the AST
+ - Selectors: run powerful css-like queries on the AST
- - Rule operators mimicking regular expressions (supported: parentheses, '|', '\*', '?', and '+')
- - Comes with a full, flexible, Python grammar
  - Nested grammars (a grammar within a grammar.
 Useful for HTML/CSS, for example)
- - Automatic line counting
- - From PLY: Readable errors, Debug mode
- - And more! ...
+ - Python 2.7 and PyPy 1.9 compatible
+ - Fully-working Python grammar included

-## Questions
+## Q & A

 Q. How capable is Plyplus?

 A. Plyplus is capable of parsing any LR-compatible grammar.
 It supports post-tokenizing code, so it's capable of parsing python (it comes with a ready-to-use python parser).
-Other features, such as sub-grammars, provide more options to handle the trickier grammars.
+Other features, such as sub-grammars, provide more flexibility to handle the trickier grammars.

 Q. How fast is it?

 A. Plyplus does not put speed as its first priority.
-However, right now it manages to parse the entire Python26/Libs directory (200 files, 4mb of text, including post-processing) in about 42 seconds on my humble dual-core 2ghz 2gb-ram machine.
+However, right now it manages to parse the entire Python26/Libs directory (200 files, 4mb of text, including post-processing) in about 42 seconds on my humble dual-core 2ghz 2gb-ram machine (and 30 seconds with PyPy).

 Q. So what is Plyplus' first priority?

-A. Ease of use.
-See the example and judge for yourself.
+A. Power and simplicity.
+See the examples and judge for yourself.

 ## Tutorials